flashbots/builder/README.md

 Builder API implementing [builder spec](https://github.com/ethereum/builder-specs), making geth into a standalone block builder.

 Run on your favorite network, including Mainnet, Goerli, Sepolia and local devnet.
+Instructions for running a pos local devnet can be found [here](https://github.com/avalonche/eth-pos-devnet).

-Requires forkchoice update to be sent for block building, on public testnets run beacon node modified to send forkchoice update on every slot [example modified beacon client (lighthouse)](https://github.com/flashbots/lighthouse)
+You will need to run a modified beacon node that sends a custom rpc call to trigger block building.
+You can use the modified [prysm fork](https://github.com/flashbots/prysm) for this.

 Test with [mev-boost](https://github.com/flashbots/mev-boost) and [mev-boost test cli](https://github.com/flashbots/mev-boost/tree/main/cmd/test-cli).